MDAnalysis/UserGuide/doc/source/formats/reference/gro.rst

 .. important::

-    A Universe created with a GRO file and a Universe created with a corresponding TPR file will have *different* :ref:`atom and residue numbering <TPR-label>`, due to how a TPR file is parsed.
+    A Universe created with a GRO file and a Universe created with a corresponding TPR file will have *different* :ref:`atom and residue numbering <TPR-format>`, due to how a TPR file is parsed.

 Writing out
 ===========